akka/akka-grpc/docs/src/main/paradox/server/walkthrough.md

 ## Running the server

-To run the server with HTTP/2 enabled on a **JVM version 8**, you will likely have to configure the Jetty ALPN agent as described @extref[in the Akka HTTP documentation](akka-http:server-side/http2.html#application-layer-protocol-negotiation-alpn-).
+To run the server with HTTP/2 using HTTPS on a JVM prior to version 1.8.0_251, you will likely have to configure the Jetty ALPN agent as described [in the Akka HTTP documentation](https://doc.akka.io/docs/akka-http/10.1/server-side/http2.html#application-layer-protocol-negotiation-alpn-).
 Later JVM versions have this support built-in.

 See the detailed chapters on @ref[sbt](../buildtools/sbt.md#starting-your-akka-grpc-server-from-sbt), @ref[Gradle](../buildtools/gradle.md#starting-your-akka-grpc-server-from-gradle) and @ref[Maven](../buildtools/maven.md#starting-your-akka-grpc-server-from-maven) for details on adding the agent.